NYSEARCA:XLI

 Industrial Select Sector SPDR Fund is a American stock, trading under the symbol XLI (previously XLI-N on Stockchase) on the NYSE Arca (XLI).
 It is usually referred to as AMEX:XLI or XLI

-In the last year, 3 stock analysts published opinions about XLI (previously XLI-N on Stockchase).
-3 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is BUY.
+In the last year, 4 stock analysts issued a Buy, Sell, or Hold rating on XLI (previously XLI-N on Stockchase).
+4 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is TOP PICK.
 Read the latest stock experts' ratings for Industrial Select Sector SPDR Fund.

-Industrial Select Sector SPDR Fund was recommended as a Top Pick by Jim Lebenthal on 2022-08-30.
+Industrial Select Sector SPDR Fund was recommended as a Top Pick by The Panic-Proof Portfolio (Stockchase Research) on 2026-07-14.
 Read the latest stock experts ratings for Industrial Select Sector SPDR Fund.

-3 stock analysts on Stockchase covered Industrial Select Sector SPDR Fund in the last year.
-It is a trending stock that is worth watching.
+Industrial Select Sector SPDR Fund is followed by 50 investors on Stockchase and is a trending stock that is worth watching.